Suhel-Kap/the-crypto-studio/README.md

 Artists can only mint an NFT on top of their space.
 If they dont grab a space they are not allowed to mint their creations.

 Our platform is open to everyone.
 For now, we are providing some precoded dynamic audio visualizers for newcomers to come and mint them with their preferred soundtrack and change it whenever they want to.
-In the near future we have plans to create a playground for anyone to come and create their scripts with 0 codings just from our UI!
-But also we can't wait for digital artists to join us and build cool things!
+  * The future of CryptoStudio is to make it more accessible to the public.
+We want to make it so that anyone can create their own Dynamic NFTs with zero coding    experience by creating a free and open to use web-based tool for designing and developing dynamic 2D & 3D NFT models by introducing <The Studio Playground>
+  * We also want to make it so that digital artists can come and build cool things by providing a guide of how to use our native Dynamic features written   natively inside the CryptoStudio smart contract.

 Our NFTs are based on HTML files and a p5.js script for playing the visualizer and the sound.
+In the upcoming versions we are going to use more libraries like p5.js.

 The HTML file is getting uploaded on IPFS and that derives the animation_url that is part of the NFT metadata.